Jayesh60/chatapp-ui/README.md

 # Next.js Chat App UI

 This project implements a chat application UI using Next.js, TailwindCss.
 The UI is structured with various components to create a seamless and organized chat experience.

+## Preview

+Check out the live preview of the application [here](https://chatapp-ui-xi.vercel.app).
 ## Project Structure

 ### Components